LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 #### Populating a time picker dynamically

 As mentioned earlier, a time picker can be dynamically populated during run time using variable data received from an [API integration](conversation-builder-integrations-api-integrations.html).
+In our example below, we're retrieving a list of start date and times returned from an API integration named "Appointment".
+In the integration, that returned data is stored in a custom data field named "start".

 <img style="width:275px" src="img/ConvoBuilder/questions_timePicker10.png">